facelessuser/coloraide/docs/src/markdown/manipulation.md

 )
 ```

 Lastly, you can control the precision of your output values with the `precision` parameter.
+For more information or
+to learn more about more advanced controls of precision, see the sections on [precision](./strings.md#precision) and
+[rounding](./strings.md#rounding.md) which applies to both serialization and coordinate retrieval.

 ```py play
 color = Color("hsl", [NaN, 0, 0.7534848], 0.523456)